yilmaznaslan/master_thesis/network_server/http/README.md

   - [ ] If robots websocket connection is lost during streaming, WebSocket Server should notfiy the browser client that connecstion is lost
 - [x] If the robots websocket connection is dead, print an error message indicating that robot is not alive.

+Route Update Service
+- [ ] File update routine to robot should be restudied, Currently it doesn't work